PothpothBR/ubuntu-vnc-tauri-docker/README.md

-# Ubuntu 20.04 Docker Container with XFCE Desktop over VNC / noVNC
+# Ubuntu 22.04 Docker Container with XFCE Desktop over VNC / noVNC and Tauri 2.0 dependencies pré configured

 Did you ever wanted to start a fully-fledged Ubuntu Docker container with a full desktop experience?
 If so, then this Docker image suits your needs: it provides quick access to an entire Ubuntu Desktop (XFCE) – directly from within the Docker container.